HrushikeshBodas/awesome-piracy/contributing.md

 ---

-Ensure your pull request adheres to the following guidelines:
+Ensure your pull request is within the following guidelines:

 - Include a description of the link you're adding if possible
 - If you're changing section headers, ensure you update the contents at the top too